 What is the G-Research quiz?

-A timed multiple-choice mathematics screen used early in G-Research's process — candidates consistently report roughly 10–15 questions in 20–30 minutes, centered on probability and expectation with combinatorics, series, and quick calculus mixed in.
+A timed multiple-choice mathematics screen used early in G-Research's process — candidates consistently report most commonly 10 multiple-choice questions in about 90 minutes, with some reports of shorter variants, centered on probability and expectation with combinatorics, series, and quick calculus mixed in.

 How hard is the G-Research quiz?